-5.1 Outline planning applications
+6.1 Outline planning applications

-In accordance with Policy CP4 of the Core 6.1.1 Strategy the Local Planning Authority will assess the infrastructure requirements of all new development proposals.
-To ensure the delivery of all the infrastructure requirements laid down in Policies CP18-21 and Appendix 7 of the Core Strategy the Council seeks either an overarching infrastructure planning application or another relevant mechanism such as an overarching Infrastructure Delivery Plan.
-If there is not an overarching application the Council will expect planning applications to be accompanied by an Infrastructure Delivery Plan for the whole SDL and for Section 106 agreements to reflect this approach.
-This is in order to deliver the infrastructure requirements laid down in the Core Strategy including Policies CP18-21 and Appendix 7.
-This reflects Paragraphs
+6.1.1 In accordance with Policy CP4 of the Core Strategy the Local Planning Authority will assess the infrastructure requirements of all new development proposals.
+To ensure the delivery of all the infrastructure requirements laid down in Policies CP18-21 and Appendix 7 of the Core Strategy paragraph the Council seeks either an overarching infrastructure outline planning application or another relevant mechanism such as an overarching Infrastructure Delivery Plan.
+If there is not an overarching outline applications to be accompanied by an Infrastructure Delivery

-A7.13, A7.28, A7.41 and A7.53 of Appendix 7.
+Plan for the whole SDL and for Section 106 agreements to reflect this approach.
+This is in order to deliver the infrastructure requirements laid down in the Core Strategy including Policies CP18-21 and Appendix 7 of the Core Strategy and reflects Paragraphs A7.13, A7.28, A7.41 and A7.53 of Appendix 7 of the Core Strategy.
 This infrastructure will include highways, transport, community buildings, schools, open space and SANG.
 The Local Planning Authority will seek a programme of consents for the infrastructure outlined in Policies CP18-21 and Appendix 7 of the Core Strategy to ensure it is deliverable in accordance with the agreed phasing strategy for the delivery of development of the SDL as a whole.